 You should aim to leave Dumpling Hut between 8 am and 9 am, to connect with the boats departing at either 2 pm or 3 pm from Sandfly Point for Milford Sound/Piopiotahi.

 From Dumpling Hut the track follows the Arthur River to the historic Boatshed, where there is a toilet.
 After crossing the swingbridge (a good place to see trout and eels) it is about 20 minutes to beautiful MacKay Falls and Bell Rock.

 There are two more swingbridges further on at Poseidon Creek, near the 28 mile post.
 Admire the rock cuttings alongside the Arthur River and Lake Ada, which were blasted and hand cut by labourers when the track was first constructed.

 Just after the 30 mile marker, are Giant Gate Falls, with a shelter and toilet located here.
-From the falls, the final 1½ hour's walk leads to Sandfly Point and the end of the Milford Track.
+From the falls, the final 1 hour 30 minutes walk leads to Sandfly Point and the end of the Milford Track.
 There can be flooding through this section of track during heavy rain, which may cause delays.
 The final 2 miles of smooth, wide track was built by a prison labour gang in the late 19th century.

 back to top